Why Invest in Wedding Videography?

-- Video captures the actual sounds and feel of their wedding day.
-Was it raining?
-Was it sunny?
-Was there a river or ocean nearby?
-These sounds play a special role in the location of their venue and where the wedding took place.
-Environment and sound place context to the story.
+Video captures the actual sounds and feel of their wedding day.
+Environmental sound plays a special role in the location of their venue and where the wedding took place which places context to the story.
 The science and psychology of sound stimulate senses than still photos aren't capable of doing.